 In general I would class myself as a quick (or lazy) cook – a lot of the time my meals are produced in a big rush!
 That being said, there are certain things that I really love and will happily expend the effort to make.
 Baba ghanoush is one of those things.
 Oddly enough I am not mad keen on brinjal – but there is something about the dip that I can’t get enough of.

 The first time I made this was for a university project with two dear friends of mine.
 We had to plan and make a lunch for 30 people and this was one of the dishes we chose to make and serve.
 What we actually ended up doing was filling half a ramekin with hummus and half with baba ganoush – as long as the two dips are of similar consistency, they don’t mix – giving quite a nice effect.

-- 1 kg brinjal (roughly 2 large brinjal)
+- 1 kg aubergines (roughly 2 large brinjal)

-- 1 garlic clove, finely chopped or ½ teaspoon crushed garlic
+- 1 clove garlic (or ½ teaspoon crushed garlic)

 - ½ teaspoon ground cumin

 - juice of 1 lemon (about 2½ tablespoons)

 - a pinch of cayenne pepper